Gifted-s/gifted-s.github.io/README.md

 ---

 ## Awards & Scholarships
-- **Ekiti State Scholarship Award:**  Awarded by the Ekiti State Government for being on Dean's list by 2nd year at the Federal University of Technology Akure.
+- **Ekiti State Scholarship Award:**  Awarded by the Ekiti State Government for being on the Dean's list by 2nd year at the Federal University of Technology Akure.
 A sum of ₦60,000 is awarded every session from the second year to the final year [Read More](https://www.ekitistate.gov.ng/archives/18923) <br/>
 - **Dean's List:** Placement on the [Dean's List](https://drive.google.com/file/d/1UMrIP8XLigWOWi6GEfqPjcHKgoBPXqkT/view) for the 2018/2019 academic session by the Senate of the Federal University of Technology Akure after achieving a 4.72 GPA in the 2017/2018 academic session. <br/>
 - **Awards of Community Service:** [View All](https://drive.google.com/file/d/1iBsmMJ4lMY2i0KX25FiokFZeIu6v0eCB/view?usp=sharing)